 Who Am I Really

 I enjoy getting to know people and building deep and meaningful relationships.
-My clinical experiences with individual adults and couples included treating trauma, PTSD, anxiety, depression, addiction, grief, ADHD, acculturation, financial struggles, career exploration, and relationship issues.
+My clinical experiences with individual adults and couples included treating trauma, PTSD, anxiety, depression, addiction, grief, ADHD, immigration and acculturation challenges, financial struggles, career exploration, and relationship issues.

 Prior to becoming a counselor, I had a successful management and technology career in the financial, IT, healthcare, academic, and automotive sectors.
 My previous job titles included: programmer-analyst, software developer, systems engineer, research scientist, business analyst, product manager, project manager, and a certified scrum master.
 My Bachelor's degree was in Computer Science and my previous Master's degrees were in Computer Engineering and Business Administration.

 I have lived in Europe, on the East Coast of the US, and in the Midwest, but I consider myself an Oregonian because I have lived in Oregon the longest.
 Outside of counseling and doing psychotherapy research for fun, you will find me reading voraciously, playing outdoors, practicing Pilates, and spending time with my amazing family and friends.